kabulsoud/kabulsoud/README.md

 - 👋 Hi, I’m @kabulsoud
-- 👀 I’m interested in software and cyber security
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Machine Learning and Data Analysis
 - 📫 How to reach me, you can email me at " kareemabulsoud96@gmail.com" or by phone (919)-884-7599

 <!---
 kabulsoud/kabulsoud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.